Loranthomitoura (Callophrys) spinetorum spinetorum

 This rarely-encountered butterfly is distinguished by the bold white line on the reddish-brown undersides, and by the flashing blue of the dorsal side seen as it flies.
-It uses dwarf mistletoes that grow on pine trees as its host, and thus is only likely to be found in pine forests nectaring at flowers.
+It uses dwarf mistletoes that grow on pine trees as its host, and thus is only likely to be found in pine forests taking nectar at flowers.
 I got my first photos in June, 2017, after many attempts over many years (mostly in known locales in the San Gabriels or Lagunas).
-Of course, when I did finally see it, I was southeast of Big Bear where I was looking for something else, but there it was on a blooming ceanothus bush swarming with bees, moths and Nelson's Hairstreaks.
-It may seem to resemble the latter; in person, however, that dramatic white line against the deep reddish-brown stood out instantly.
+Of course, when I did finally see it, I was southeast of Big Bear where I was looking for something else, but there it was on a blooming ceanothus bush swarming with bees, moths and siva hairstreaks.
+You'd think it would be possible to confuse it with the latter; however, that dramatic white line against the deep reddish-brown ground color makes identification easy.

-Dwarf mistletoe species in our area include those mentioned by the Monroes (2004): Arceuthobium campylopodum and Arceuthobium divericatum.
-Spinetorum is said to fly from March to August in one or two broods, but from what I've heard, June is prime time for them in our mountains.
+Dwarf mistletoe species in our area include Arceuthobium campylopodum and Arceuthobium divericatum.
+Spinetorum is said to fly from March to August in one or two broods, but June seems to be prime time for them in our mountains.